atwellpub/wpcli-staging/readme.md

 If you encounter issues connecting to your local database while using WP-CLI Staging, a possible solution involves updating your `wp-config.php` file to specify the correct MySQL port used by Local.

-**Symptom**: The plugin fails to connect to the local database, preventing operations such as importing the database from executing successfully.

 **Solution**:
 1. Open your `wp-config.php` file located in the root of your WordPress installation.
 2. Locate the line that defines `DB_HOST`.
 It typically looks like this: